tj-django/django-clone/README.md

 ## django-clone

-A django library for creating clone (i.e a copy) of a model instance on the fly.
+A django library for creating clones (i.e a copy) of a model instance on the fly.

 ```python